 - understand the accuracies of flood maps produced using DEMs at various spatial scales, and

 - describe the applications and accuracies of using DEMs in flood models and inundation maps.

-We have organized several workshops since the first one for approximately 60 trainees in:
+Since 2013, we have organized four workshops for approximately 60 trainees in: